-I am an educator and scholar who enjoys connecting assets and resources to create something new.
+I am an educator, scholar, and organizer who enjoys connecting assets and resources to create something new.
 I believe that growth happens by recognizing and leveraging the assets that exist in the networks around us.
 My approach to teaching, learning, and community organizing is shaped by a diverse set of experiences: as a high school teacher, teacher educator, education scholar, and urban arts creator.

 Professional Background: I am an educator and scholar who has worked in a range of diverse settings across the United States and abroad.
 With over a decade of experience alongside teachers and school leaders, my goal is to help people become more effective and justice-oriented in their practice.
 I hold a doctoral degree in Higher Education from Regent University in addition to a B.A. in English and an M.A. in Teaching, both from Wheaton College.
 In addition to work in education settings, I also have over 15 years of experience working with community members to establish and sustain urban arts spaces across the country.